Charging your Electrified Vehicle (BEV & PHEV)

 Operation

-When the battery charge depletes, the petrol engine kicks in to power the vehicle in Hybrid mode.
+When the battery charge depletes, the petrol engine activates to power the vehicle in Hybrid mode.

 Compatibility